lskillen/cookiecutter-py-aoc/{{cookiecutter.project_name}}/README.md

 - Description: "{{cookiecutter.project_description}}"
 - Visibility: Up to you. :)

-Leave the rest, as we'll initialize these automatically next.
+You can leave the rest because we'll initialize these automatically in the next step.

 Next, you can _either_ execute the following in the root directory: